jgclark/NotePlan-tools/README.md

 - Valid intervals are specified as `[+][0-9][dwmqy]`.
 This allows for `d`ays, `w`eeks, `m`onths, `q`uarters or `y`ears.
 - There's also the special case `{0d}` meaning on the day itself
 - It also ignores offsets in a section with a heading that includes a #template hashtag.
+- TODO: You can configure the format of the date it's looking for with the @@@ variable (see below).

 | This example ...                                                                                                                                                                        | ... becomes                                                                                                                                                                                                 |
 | --------------------------------------------------------------------------------------------------------------------------------------------------------------------------------------- | ----------------------------------------------------------------------------------------------------------------------------------------------------------------------------------------------------------- |